ManhimYeung/Week3Notes/README.md

 13. What is caching?

 * A cache is a high speed data storage layer which stores a subset of data.

+### REST APIs

+1. What is a REST API?

+* REST API is an interface that two computer systems use to exchange information securely over the internet

+2. What are the REST API criterias and what do they mean?

+* Client-Server Architecture
+    * The user sends a request to the server and the server sends back a response.
+* Statelessness
+    * calls can be made independently of one another, and each call contains all of the data necessary to complete itself successfully.
+* Cacheability
+    * The ability to store copies of frequently accessed data in several places along the request-response path
+* Layered system
+    * A generic architecture model that can be adapted to various use cases, such as the OSI model for networking.
+* Code on demand
+    * It allows clients to improve their flexibility because it is the server who decides how certain things will be done.
+* Uniform interface
+    * Defines the interface between clients and servers

+3. What is the importance of a layered system?

+* REST allows you to use a layered system architecture where you deploy the APIs on server A, and store data on server B and authenticate requests in Server C.

+4. What is a REST endpoint?

+* A REST Service Endpoint is an endpoint which services a set of REST resources.

+5. What's the relevance of plurals in the urls of REST APIs?

+* Using plural or singular nouns for defining resources has no any impact on how your API will work

+6. What does CRUD describe?

+* C: Create
+    - Insert a new record into the data store

+* R: Read
+    * Read an existing record orr records from the data store

+* U: Update
+    * Modify an existing record in the data store

+* D: Delete
+    * Remove an existing record from the data store

+7. What is an API key?

+API keys provide project authorization

+By identifying the calling project, you can use API keys to associate usage information with that project.
+API keys allow the Extensible Service Proxy (ESP) to reject calls from projects that haven't been granted access or enabled in the API.

+8. What is HATEOAS - Hypertext As The Engine Of Application State

+A client interacts with a network application whose application servers provide information dynamically through hypermedia

+### Acceptance Testing

+1. How do Alpha and Beta testing compare?

+* Alpha:
+    * Software tested in controlled environment in-house
+    * Performed by in-house developers
+    * Identify as many defects as early as possible which are fixed by development team

+* Beta:
+    * software tested in a real world environment
+    * Performed by end-users
+    * Identify any remaining defects and feedback to the development team

+2. What is the objective of UAT?

+* Ensure software can handle real-world tasks and perform up to development specifications.

+3. How do Beta testing and UAT compare?

+* UAT testing and beta testing are closely related.
+UAT is never a “public” release and is usually conducted with coordination from the testing team.
+Beta testing is less structured and often involves a general public “beta” release.

+4. What is the objective of OAT?

+* Test the overall operational capability of a solution.

+5. What is the objective of RAT?

+* Determine whether a product violates the regulations and rules established by the governing authorities of the country in which it is released.

+6. What is the objective of CAT?

+* Ensure that the requirements indicated in the contract are met for the software being developed.